 Amount set aside for secondary market operations

-The retention quote in auctions usually accounts for less than 20 % of the issue volume.
-Overall, the amount held by the Finance Agency is fixed by law at 10 % of the securities in circulation.
+The retention quote in auctions usually accounts for about 20 % of the issue volume.
+Overall, the amount held by the Finance Agency is fixed by law at 20 % of the securities in circulation.

 Activities on the secondary market